EMPRI-DEVOPS/git-privacy/README.md

 + `git clone https://github.com/cburkert/pyGitPrivacy.git`
 + `cd pyGitPrivacy`
-+ `pip install .` (You might be superuser to do that if you are not in a virtual environment)
++ `pip install .` (You might need to be superuser if you are not in a virtual environment)

 ## Getting Started